 How will SMUD determine if the power needs to be shut off?

-Each situation is unique so the factors that determine if SMUD will implement a Public Safety Power Shutoff depend on circumstances.
+Each situation is unique so the factors that determine if SMUD will implement a de-energization event depends on the specific circumstance.
 Turning off the power is a last resort to maintain public and customer safety during extreme fire risk conditions.

 SMUD will take a combination of many factors into consideration when implementing a power shutoff, which include but are not limited to the following: